btmxh/ez-c/01-main-function.md

 ```

 A proper main() function should have a line: return *something*;
 *something* here is usually a number, or more specific, an INTeger.
 Did you see where the 'int' come from?
 Basically, this is the return code for our program.
 If it's 0, the OS sees this number and said "Oh, this program exited successfully".
-But if it's not, the OS will know that there is something wrong with this program, and depends on your OS, maybe it will throw a huge error onto your screen like "App ... is not responding" (Windows doesn't do this though, it uses some more advanced method for checking for error).
+But if it's not, the OS will know that there is something wrong with this program, and depends on your OS, maybe it will throw a huge error onto your screen like "App ... crashed" (Windows doesn't do this though, it uses some more advanced method for checking for error).

 Another convenient thing is that not only number can be put to *something*, but you can put some complex expressions as well.